CTA

 Registered variables are valid on the host for the remainder of the playbook run, which is the same as the lifetime of facts in Ansible.
 Effectively registered variables are very similar to facts.
 While using register with a loop, the data structure placed in the variable during the loop will contain a results attribute, which is a list of all responses from the module.

-36. By default, the Ansible reboot module waits for how many seconds.
-Is there any way to increase it?
+36. For how many seconds does the Ansible reboot module wait by default?
+Is there any way to increase the time.

-By default, the Ansible reboot module waits 600 seconds.
-Yes, it is possible to increase Ansible reboot to certain values.
-The syntax given-below can be used for the same:
+By default, the Ansible reboot module waits for 600 seconds.
+Yes, it is possible to increase the time taken for Ansible reboot to certain values.
+The syntax given below can be used for the same:

 - name: Reboot a Linux system